-In 2015, 2016 and 2017, Supergas purchased from Israeli refineries approx. 73%, approx. 73% and approx. 68% of the total amount of LPG purchased thereby, respectively.
+In 2016, 2017 and 2018, Supergas purchased from Israeli refineries approx. 73%, approx. 68% and approx. 78% of the total amount of LPG purchased thereby, respectively.
 The rest of the LPG purchased by Supergas was purchased primarily from import.

 The State Economy Arrangements Regulations (Legislative Amendments) (Gas Sale by Refineries and Gas Suppliers), 5770-2009, prescribe the quotas to be supplied by refineries to gas marketing companies in months of shortage.
-See Section 12.15 below with respect to these regulations.
+See Section 12.15 of this Chapter A with respect to these regulations.

 Supergas, as the other natural gas marketers, is dependent on the Tamar reservoir, which is the sole source of natural gas supply to Israel.
 Supergas has an agreement for the purchase of natural gas with Tamar Partnership, which produces natural gas from the "Tamar" reservoir, and it occasionally purchases natural gas in interruptible transactions from various bodies.
-In recent years, several other gas reservoirs were found, including the Leviathan

-Reservoir, and the reservoirs "Karish" and "Tanin" which are a potential gas source for future use.
+In recent years, several other gas reservoirs were found, including the Leviathan Reservoir, and the reservoirs "Karish" and "Tanin" which are a potential gas source for future use.
 As of the Report Date, commercial use of these reservoirs is yet unavailable.

-In February 2018, Supergas Natural signed an agreement with a third party for the purchase of natural gas in the amount of approx. NIS 400 million for the purpose of marketing the same to its customers.
-Supply is expected to commence during 2020 for a period of approx. 7 years.
-The agreement includes mechanisms of a minimal purchase undertaking and compensation as per the standard in similar transactions.
+In Q1/2018, Supergas Natural signed agreements for the purchase of natural gas in the amount of approx. NIS 800 million.
+The supply period is for approx. 7 years and is expected to commence during 2020.
+The agreements include mechanisms of a minimal purchase undertaking and compensation as per the standard in similar transactions.